ED2: Environment Dynamics Decomposition World Models for Continuous Control: Experiments

-As shown in Figure \ref{human_prior}, human prior can generate different partitions from different task understandings and we average their performance as the final result.
-Experiment shows that all SD2 methods help the policy learning.
-The clustering-based method performs best and baseline Dreamer performs worst in the comparison.
-For the complete decomposition, it performs poorly under humanoid\_walk, which implies that humanoid\_walk contains many inner action dimension correlations, and simply complete decomposition heavily breaks this correlation thus hinders the final performance.
-Compared to complete decomposition, human prior maintains more action dimension correlations by leveraging the human prior knowledge, which leads to better performance.
+As shown in \cref{fig:CL_vs_HP}, human prior can generate different partitions from different task understandings and we average their performance as the final result.
+The experiment shows that all SD2 methods help policy learning.
+The clustering-based method performs best, and baseline Dreamer performs worst in the comparison.
+For the complete decomposition, it performs poorly under humanoid\_walk, which implies that humanoid\_walk contains many inner action dimension correlations, and simply complete decomposition heavily breaks this correlation, thus hindering the final performance.
+Compared to complete decomposition, human prior maintains more action dimension correlations by leveraging the human prior knowledge, leading to better performance.
 However, the correlations maintained by human prior might be false or incomplete due to human limited understanding of tasks.
 Compare to human prior, the clustering-based method automatically decomposes the action space according to the clustering criterion, which decomposes the action space better in a mathematical way.
-For example, human prior aggregates $\{right\_hip\_x, right\_hip\_y, right\_hip\_z\}$ ($x,y,z$ denote the rotation direction) together and the clustering-based method aggregates $\{abdomen\_x, right\_hip\_x, left\_hip\_x\}$ together.
+For example, human prior aggregates $\{right\_hip\_x, right\_hip\_y, right\_hip\_z\}$ ($x,y,z$ denote the rotation direction) together, and the clustering-based method aggregates $\{abdomen\_x, right\_hip\_x, left\_hip\_x\}$ together.
 Although the action dimensions from human prior sub-dynamics affect the same joint $left\_hip$, they rotate in different directions and play a different role in the dynamics.
 In contrast, the sub-dynamics discovered by the clustering-based method aggregate the action dimensions that affect the x-direction rotation together.
 It maintains stronger correlations and helps the world model fitting the movement on x-direction better.
-Therefore, it performs better than human prior on this task.
+Therefore, it performs better than the human prior on this task.
+We list CL results of all environments in the \cref{fig:decompose_result}.
+The results show that most discovered partitions can be obtained with CL, which retains the correlation between similar affect action dimensions.
+Therefore, the clustering-based method discovers the closer correlations between action dimensions, which is not limited by the human intuitive.